 Squash is getting ready for its biggest event on the Victorian tournament calendar and spectators can follow the finals matches live from their living rooms.
 The 2011 Victorian Open, to be held at the Melbourne Sports & Aquatic Centre from 7 – 10 July,

-Maggy Marshall became the latest Australian into the top 100 when the July rankings were issued by the Women’s International Squash Players Association (WISPA).
+Melbourne’s Melody Francis has surged into the top 50 in the latest world rankings issued by the Women’s International Squash Players Association.

 Brisbane's Courier-Mail caught up with Rachael Grinham at the Queensland Junior Championships on Wednesday, where Rachael and other members of the AIS squash squad were on hand to watch the finals and present trophies.

 Australia’s David Palmer will have to get past world number five Amr Shabana of Egypt in the first round of the Australian Open if he is to have any chance of adding a second title to the one he claimed in 2008.